Moae423/API-MOVIE/README.md

 ## Project Simple Movie API

+hey! this is a simple project i made to learn NestJS, Prisma and PostgreSQL.<br>
 I use [Nest](https://github.com/nestjs/nest) to create a Movie API, with [Prisma](https://www.prisma.io/) as the ORM and [PostgreSQL](https://www.postgresql.org/) as my database.

 ## Clone Repository and install dependencies